ryantangit/275Mini2/basecamp/README.md

 ### /Server
 Server side is written in C++.
-Installation of gRPC / CMake / Protobuffer is assumed.
+Installation of gRPC / CMake / Protobuffer / OpenMPI is assumed.

 ```
 # Create the build folder